AutumnWohlen/Space-Desktop/README.md

 ## Important Links

-* [Space-Desktop Website](http://www.space-desktop.com) - Official website of framework and application.
+* [Space-Desktop Website](http://www.space-desktop.com) - The official website of a framework and an application.
 * [Facebook](https://---) - My Facebok page.
 * [Patreon](https://---) - Patreon page.
-With patronage I will be able to by more licences and external software for future Space-Desktop updates.
+With patronage I will be able to buy more licences and external software for future Space-Desktop updates.

 ## Getting Started